 After undergoing wisdom teeth removal, it's important to take proper care of yourself during the recovery period.
-The first 24-48 hours are crucial for healing, so be sure to follow the dentist's instructions closely.
+The first 24-48 hours are crucial for healing, so be sure to follow the Central dentist's instructions closely.

 - You may experience some pain and swelling in the days following the procedure.
 To manage this discomfort, the dentist may recommend over-the-counter pain relievers or prescribe stronger medication if necessary.
 Applying ice packs to your face can also help reduce swelling.

 - It's common to have difficulty eating solid foods immediately after surgery.
 Stick to a soft diet consisting of soups, mashed potatoes, yogurt, and smoothies for the first few days.
 Avoid using straws as suction can dislodge blood clots and delay healing.